EPIC grants fund Emory Law students' pro bono work

 Rappole raised more than $17,000 toward creating a new watershed preserve in Chautauqua County.
 She also helped individuals learn how to place conservation easements on their property.
 The job showed her the hurdles nonprofits face while trying to affect meaningful policy on a shoestring budget.
 She plans to join the New York Bar after graduation.

 “I think that it is really important that people who grew up here and then went on to become professionals come back and work here, because of how poor our county is,” she said.
-Rappole will work with the Turner Environmental Law Clinic in fall.
+Rappole will work with the Turner Environmental Law Clinic in the fall.

 Competition for grants was high this year; more than 70 students applied.
 Students are required to secure an organization’s sponsorship prior to application, and must perform 30 hours of pro bono work in the previous school year to be eligible.